Friendly Asked Questions

 How late can I cancel if I’m no longer in need of your services?

 For traveling clients, we require at least 3 days notice of cancellation prior to your start date/time of service, otherwise we will bill you for 50% of your total invoice.
 For holiday travel (major holidays or minor), we require 10 days notice of your cancellation or the same 50% fee will apply.
-Our routine (mid day walking) clients get the BEST cancelation policy we offer and have the freedom to cancel by 9am on the date of their routinely scheduled walk or visit.
+Our routine (mid day walking) clients get the BEST cancelation policy we offer and have the freedom to cancel same day as long as you give 2 hours notice before the time block of your scheduled visit/walk (example: cancel by 10am for a walk scheduled in the 12-2 time block).

 Will you give updates/send photos?